 October 27 marks the anniversary of the 2018 shooting at Tree of Life Or L’Simcha Congregation in Pittsburgh, PA – the deadliest attack on Jews in American history.

-Even in the years following the shooting, we continue to grapple with our grief, our fear, and our uncertainty about the future.
+Even in the years following the shooting, we have continued to grapple with our grief, fear, and uncertainty about the future.
 And yet, as Reform Jewish leader Rabbi Jonah Pesner wrote after his visit to Pittsburgh in the wake of the shootings:

 “Our resolve, already so strong, has hardened even further.
 We are stronger than ever, and together we will overcome this.”

 As we remember that dark day in our history and honor those who lost their lives, here are a few resources to help you mark the anniversary in ways that are, we hope, emotionally, mentally, and Jewishly fulfilling for you: